OniDaito/ChimeraXTempy/README.markdown

     nmi (#1 #2) #3 10.0 10.0

+The CCC score is fairly simple.
+It take a model, a map and a resolution

+    ccc (#1) (#2) 10.0

+The tab for CCC takes the resolution parameter.
+With a map and model selected, simply press the CCC button.

 ### Command-line tools
 Inside ChimeraX with the command line, you can compute the sccc with the following command